 But what is Scoot like as an employer?

-For this instalment of the five-part podcast series by Workforce Singapore and MoneySmart, Vincent Fu, Head of Revenue Management, Analytics and Distribution at Scoot, gives insight into the company’s culture and business, while sharing his own career lessons.
+For this instalment of the five-part podcast series by Workforce Singapore and MoneySmart, Vincent Fu, Head of Revenue Management, Analytics, and Distribution at Scoot, gives insight into the company’s culture and business, while sharing his own career lessons.

 Vincent himself first joined Scoot as a Senior Analyst in 2013.
-Over his years in the company, he has gained valuable exposure by moving between different teams at Scoot, before rising up to Head of Revenue Management, Analytics and Distribution.
+Over his years in the company, he has gained valuable exposure by moving between different teams at Scoot, before rising up to Head of Revenue Management, Analytics, and Distribution.

-On the culture, Fu shares the it’s very open.
-He recalls how he was able to go around and ask questions, right from his day one as the only scheduler at Scoot.
+About the culture, Vincent shares it’s very open.
+He recalls how he was able to go around and ask questions, right from day one as the only scheduler at Scoot.